 I was born in Governador Valadares, Minas Gerais.
 The city’s known for international hang gliding competitions and “exporting” Brazilians to far off countries.
-After close to 20 years in the U.S., I moved to São Paulo, where I work as a Search Engine Marketing Consultant.
-I’m also working on an MBA here, and when I have time, I like to travel all over, jog, blog, dance, work it at pilates, and discover São Paulo bars with my friends!
-Oh, and I’m 25.
+After almost to 20 years in the U.S., I moved to São Paulo, where I work as a Search Engine Marketing Consultant.

 I was two years old.
 My parents went after the “American Dream,” so to speak.